 Find anyone with a Project Twenty1 Volunteer badge.
-They find an appropriate time to have Susie Filmmaker introduce you around to our very friendly, welcoming, and talented community.
+They find an appropriate volunteer to introduce you around to our very friendly, welcoming, and talented community.

 Check out the “Getting Around Philadelphia” section of our site.

-As a final important word, please do NOT become a Member/donor/volunteer/intern or offer to buy us donuts, flowers, and puppies if you think it's going to help your chances of getting into the Festival If you're an independent and want to sponsor an entire screening, our board of directors can take that into consideration, but we need about six months notice and you WILL NOT be in competition.
+- If you're an independent and want to sponsor an entire screening, our Board of Directors can take that into consideration, but we need about six months notice and you will not be in competition.
 Our awards remain prestigious because they are not for sale.

 21-Day Competition films completed slightly after the deadline are not in competition (except for Audience & Marketing Awards, and EPIC, which is a community award).
 From time to time, we will have special engagements/showcases of work previously screened at our festival, work/educational programs from our judges, founders & interns.
 These screenings are also programmed months in advance as a "thank you" to the people that help make this festival happen, but are NOT in competition.